 - Mood Disorders: Inhalant addiction is associated with mood disorders such as depression and anxiety.
 According to a study published in the Journal of Substance Abuse Treatment in 2020, “Individuals with inhalant addiction frequently suffer from severe mood swings and emotional instability.”

 - Psychosis: Chronic use leads to hallucinations, delusions, and other psychotic symptoms.
-NIDA states, “Prolonged inhalant abuse can result in persistent psychotic states, complicating treatment efforts.”
+NIDA states, “Prolonged inhalant abuse results in persistent psychotic states, complicating treatment efforts.”

 Aggression, irritability, social withdrawal, and neglect of responsibilities are all behavioral effects of inhalant addiction.
 Three behavioral effects of inhalant addiction are;

-- Social Withdrawal: Addiction often leads to withdrawal from social activities and isolation.
-According to Medscape 2020, “Addicted individuals may isolate themselves to hide their substance use and avoid confrontation.”
+- Social Withdrawal: Inhalant addiction leads to withdrawal from social activities and isolation.
+According to Medscape 2020, “Addicted individuals isolate themselves to hide their substance use and avoid confrontation.”

-- Neglect of Responsibilities: There is often a noticeable decline in academic or work performance as individuals prioritize substance use over their responsibilities.
-The Permanente Journal 2022 states, “Neglecting responsibilities is a key indicator of addiction, significantly impacting personal and professional life.”
+- Neglect of Responsibilities: There is a noticeable decline in academic or work performance as individuals prioritize substance use over their responsibilities.

 What Are The Impacts Of Inhalant Addiction On The Brain?

-What Is The Statistics Prevalence On Inhalant Addiction?
+What Are The Statistics On Prevalence of Inhalant Addiction?

 - According to the National Institute on Drug Abuse (NIDA, 2020), “Approximately 6.4% of adolescents in the United States have used inhalants at least once by the 8th grade.”